 Seek a mediation session.

-Consider involving neutral third party, such as a family counselor or mediator, to facilitate a discussion between you, your son, and his wife.
+Consider involving a neutral third party, such as a family counselor or mediator, to facilitate a discussion between you, your son, and his wife.
 This can provide a structured environment to address the hurt and misunderstandings, helping everyone express their feelings and find a way to move forward without further conflict.

 Focus on creating new memories.